cpascual/PAScual/README.txt

 PLEASE give credit:
 If you use PAScual, acknowledge it by citing, at least:

-C. Pascual-Izarra et al., Characterisation of Amphiphile Self-Assembly Materials using Positron Annihilation Lifetime Spectroscopy (PALS)-Part1: Advanced Fitting Algorithms for Data Analysis, Journal of Physical Chemistry B,  [in review], 2008.
+C. Pascual-Izarra et al.,
+Advanced Fitting Algorithms for Analysing Positron Annihilation Lifetime Spectra, Nuclear Instruments and Methods A, 603, p456-466 (2009) (DOI: 10.1016/j.nima.2009.01.205)

 See CREDITS.txt for acknowledgements to third parties.

 Also note its license:  PAScual is Free Software but certain conditions apply (see LICENSE.TXT).
 If you want to request modifications of PAScual, please contact the author.
 If you modify PAScual, please communicate the modifications to the author so that they can be incorporated in future versions.